tuggan/ansible-role-container-keycloak/README.md

-container-keycloak
+container_keycloak
 =========

-Install and configure [keycloak](https://www.keycloak.org/) as a container.
+Install and configure [KeyCloak](https://www.keycloak.org/) as a container.

 Requirements
 ------------